Why the impact of coronavirus could be particularly bad on college campuses - KEYT | KCOY

 Universities across the US are places where students live and work in close quarters — and where international partnerships are a point of pride.

-But now, the same details that are selling points in campus brochures have become focal points of a different sort as colleges brace for a possible pandemic.
+But now, the same details that are selling points in campus brochures have become focal points of a different sort as colleges brace for a what’s next.

 Temporary campus closures, enrollment dips and program cancellations are all possibilities — though it’s too soon to know whether the novel coronavirus will force a large number of US universities to take such extreme steps.

-Already university leaders are scrambling to deal with problems popping up as the virus spreads.
-And some schools have canceled in-person classes.
+Already, some schools are canceling in-person classes.
 Officials say there’s little doubt the effects will intensify, and they’re doing everything they can to plan and prepare.

 Whether or not you’re at a college or university, the virus is threatening to disrupt everyone’s daily life — if it hasn’t already.
 But on campuses across the US, the impact could be particularly acute.
 Here are five reasons why.